tnichols217/notes/STAT 345/Textbook/3 - Common Distributions.md

 ## Double Exponential $(\mu,\sigma)$

 Given by reflecting the exponential around its mean.
+Does not have a bell shape.

 Given $-\infty<x<\infty;\quad -\infty<\mu<\infty;\quad \sigma>0$